GOProteinGNN: Leveraging Protein Knowledge Graphs for Protein Representation Learning: Methods

 \subsubsection{Masked Language Modeling Training Objective}

-For each input protein, 20\% of the amino acids are randomly masked.
+For each protein, 20\% of its amino acids are randomly masked.
 Each masked amino acid $a_{(j)}$ has an 80\% chance of being masked for prediction, 10\% chance of replacement with a random amino acid, and 10\% chance of remaining unchanged.
-Suppose the number of masked amino acids is $M$, the training objective $\mathcal{L}_{MLM}$ is to minimize:
+Suppose the number of masked amino acids is $M$, the training objective $\mathcal{L}_{MLM}$ is to minimize: $\mathcal{L}_{MLM} = -\sum_{j=0}^{M - 1} \log P(a_{(j)} | z_{p}, \Theta)$, where $z_{p}$ is the protein representation and $\Theta$ are the parameters of the GOProteinGNN model.